alijprof/CSM---Obol-DVT-Integration/README.md

 ---

-# Obol - Create a DV with group
+# Obol - Create a DV with Squad
 ## Step 1: Get your ENR

 ### CLI